Clifx9908/SCAWaveNet/README.md

 ## Abstract

-Recent advancements in spaceborne GNSS missions have produced extensive global datasets, providing a robust basis for deep learning-based significant wave height (SWH) retrieval.
-While existing deep learning models predominantly utilize CYGNSS data with four-channel information, they often adopt single-channel inputs or simple channel concatenation without leveraging the benefits of cross-channel information interaction during training.
-To address this limitation, a novel spatial–channel attention-based network, namely SCAWaveNet, is proposed for SWH retrieval.
-Specifically, features from each channel of the DDMs are modeled as independent attention heads, enabling the fusion of spatial and channel-wise information.
-For auxiliary parameters, a lightweight attention mechanism is designed to assign weights along the spatial and channel dimensions.
+Recent advancements in spaceborne global navigation satellite system (GNSS) missions have produced extensive global datasets, providing a robust basis for deep-learning (DL)-based significant wave height (SWH) retrieval.
+While existing DL models predominantly use cyclone GNSS (CYGNSS) data with four-channel information, they often adopt single-channel inputs or simple channel concatenation without leveraging the benefits of cross-channel information interaction during training.
+To address this limitation, a novel spatial–channel attention-based network, namely, SCAWaveNet, is proposed for SWH retrieval.
+Specifically, features from each channel of the delay-Doppler maps (DDMs) are modeled as independent attention heads, enabling the fusion of spatial and channelwise information.
+For auxiliary parameters (APs), a lightweight attention mechanism is designed to assign weights along the spatial and channel dimensions.
 The final feature integrates both spatial and channel-level characteristics.
 Model performance is evaluated using four-channel CYGNSS data.
 Quantitative and qualitative experiments were conducted on CYGNSS-ERA5 test set, SCAWaveNet achieves an average RMSE of 0.438 m.
-Compared to state-of-the-art models, SCAWaveNet reduces RMSE by at least 3.52\%.
-Furthermore, evaluations on WW3, Jason-3, and NDBC buoy data, as well as in wind speed, rainstorm, typhoon and noisy scenarios, further confirm the superiority of SCAWaveNet.
+Compared with state-of-the-art models, SCAWaveNet reduces RMSE by at least 3.52%.
+Furthermore, evaluations on WaveWatch III (WW3), Jason-3, and National Data Buoy Center (NDBC) buoy data, as well as in wind speed (WS), rainstorm, typhoon, and noisy scenarios, further confirm the superiority of SCAWaveNet.

 ## Getting Started